 The Agency Modified Alternative geomorphic design at TSF-1 would create a final grade and mosaic vegetation that would be closer in appearance to the original topography regarding drainages, swales, and swells in the reclaimed area.
-Stockpiled capping and growth media material at TSF-1 would be regularly tested to determine the suitability of this material for reclamation purposes, and the TSF-1 seed mix would either be modified to reduce the number of rhizomatous grasses and increase the number of forbs and shrubs, or a second seed mix with heavy forb and shrub components would be used with the seed mix in the Proposed Action.
-Planting of bareroot and containerized shrubs would also occur under the Agency Modified Alternative.
+Stockpiled capping and growth media material at TSF-1 would be regularly tested to determine the suitability of this material for reclamation purposes.
 The Agency Modified Alternative could create a larger diversity of wildlife habitat within TSF-1 compared to the Proposed Action.
 Drainages, swales, and swells would lead to a greater diversity of plant species establishing within TSF-1 that could be used by several small mammals and birds, and an increase in the number of shrubs would create more habitat for nesting birds.